longturn/freeciv21/docs/Coding/hacking.rst

 We also had, and still have, several problems related to flow control.
 Basically the problem is the server can send packets much faster than the client can process them.
-This is especially true when in the end of the turn the AIs move all their Units.
-Unit moves in particular take a long time for the client to process since by default smooth Unit moves is on.
+This is especially true when in the end of the turn the AIs move all their units.
+Unit moves in particular take a long time for the client to process since by default smooth unit moves is on.

 There are 3 ways to solve this problem: